nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 #### ShareAttributeRequestItem

 If you want to share the own DisplayName and possibly other Attributes this is done with the [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem).
 To share own IdentityAttributes (owner = self) an Identity uses the ShareAttributeRequestItem.
 The Identity needs to create the IdentityAttribute separately before the Attribute can be shared.
-All details on how to use the ShareAttributeRequestItem and examples of use cases for it can be found in the [Share Attribute with peer]({% link _docs_integrate/share-attributes-with-peer.md %}) guide.
+All details on how to use the ShareAttributeRequestItem and examples of use cases for it can be found in the [Share Attributes with peer]({% link _docs_integrate/share-attributes-with-peer.md %}) guide.

 Depending on whether the ShareAttributeRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it: